 You may be able to get a £150 school uniform grant from the government, depending on your circumstances.

-This grant will help with the cost of school uniform and PE kits.
+This grant will help with the cost of school uniforms and PE kits.

-It’s all run differently, depending on where you live, so you will need to check with your local council.
+It all runs differently depending on where you live, so you will need to check with your local council.

 Depending on eligibility, you could also apply for the GroceryAid school clothes grant.